2025 Myrtle Beach Area

 How Long Will It Take?

-- Work is expected to begin in spring 2025 and take up to 18 months, depending on weather and equipment availability.
+- Work is expected to begin in late fall 2025 with anticipated completion by mid-summer 2026, depending on weather and equipment availability.
 Crews will operate 24 hours a day, 7 days a week to stay on schedule.
+You can expect beach renourishment to begin in the north end and move south under the following planned time table:

 Yes.
 Safety is the top priority.
 Here’s what to expect: